konsumer/pollywog/src/modules/home/views/home.md

 Go setup a REST service endpoint on [services page].
 Make the path to endpoint "rest_api" (change this in config/drupal.js.)
 Turn on "Session authentication".
 Under the [Resources] tab, make sure at least user.index is turned on.
 Put this awesome Pollywog app in the webroot of yer webserver, in a folder called "mobile".
 Now, go to [your fancy mobile app].
 Sweet.

-The Drupl data-layer uses [Services Introspect] to get info about the installed services.
+The Drupal data-layer uses [Services Introspect] to get info about the installed services.
 You can use [Services Tools] project, which includes the Services Definition module to find out more about your services and get params, etc.

 ### Pollywog likes the Couches
-Yup, we do couchdb, direct (you can use pollywog in yer couchapp!)
+Yup, we do couchdb, direct (you can use pollywog in yer [couchapp]!)
 You can modify modules/home/home.js to look like this:

 Javascript: